wso2-attic/ballerina-integrator/README.md

 Ballerina language has built-in support for writing web services.
 The `service` keyword in Ballerina simply defines a web service.
 Inside the service block, we can have all the required resources.
 You can define a resource inside the service.
 You can implement the business logic inside a resource using Ballerina language syntax.
 We can use the schema of the following database to store the student's data and student's results data.

-tsetdb database used to store student's data in student table as below.
+The StudentDetailsDB database is used to store the student's data in the StudentDetails table as shown below
 ```
 +---------+--------------+------+-----+---------+-------+
 | Field   | Type         | Null | Key | Default | Extra |